Chapter 5120:1-1 Release

 (1) In the event such offender is within the lawful custody of an Ohio law enforcement agency or facility, the detainer shall be filed in a manner described by the policies of the department of rehabilitation and correction and the division of parole and community services.

-(D) When any employee of the department of rehabilitation and correction has received any information which gives him reasonable grounds to believe that an offender has violated, or is about to violate, any of the terms or conditions of his supervision or sanction and commits an overt act toward such violation, such information shall immediately be reported, in writing, to the supervising officer of the offender with a copy to the unit supervisor, or directly to the unit supervisor, in writing, if the information is based upon the supervising officer’s own knowledge or observations.
+(D) When a supervising officer of the department of rehabilitation and correction has received any information which gives the officer reasonable grounds to believe that an offender has violated, or is about to violate, any of the terms or conditions of his supervision or sanction and commits an overt act toward such violation, a detainer may be filed by the supervising officer or unit supervisor.

-(E) In making the decision to issue a detainer pursuant to paragraph (D) of this rule, the unit supervisor shall consider the following:
+(E) In making the decision to issue a detainer pursuant to paragraph (D) of this rule, the following shall be considered:

 (1) The type of release for which the offender is under adult parole authority supervision;

-(3) The risk level, overall history of the offender, the strength and seriousness of the allegation, proximity or danger to victims, repeated failure in programming, and review of the violations hearing grid, (DRC 3458;)
+(3) The risk level of the offender and severity of violation behavior, overall history of the offender, the strength and seriousness of the allegation, and the proximity or danger to victims;

-(4) The risk of the offender harming himself or others and the risk to the community;
+(4) The risk of the offender harming himself or herself or others and the risk to the community;

 (5) Considerations of local factors, such as available jail space, transportation issues, targeted high crime areas, or special projects approved by the superintendent of field services.